Terrorism: Impact and debate

 Terrorism is a charged term.
 It is often used with the connotation of something that is morally wrong.
 Governments and non-state groups use the term to abuse or denounce opposing groups.
 While legislation defining terrorism as a crime has been adopted in many states, the distinction between activism and terrorism remains a complex and debated matter.
 There is no consensus as to whether terrorism should be regarded as a war crime.
 State terrorism is that perpetrated by nation states, but is not considered such by the state conducting it, making legality a grey area.
 Countries sometimes opt to ignore terrorist activities committed by allies.

-The use of the term in the Israel–Palestine conflict has given rise to controversies concerning the vagueness of how terrorists are defined and identified.
+The use of the term in the Israeli–Palestinian conflict has given rise to controversies concerning the vagueness of how terrorists are defined and identified.

 Media outlets who wish to convey impartiality may limit their usage of "terrorist" and "terrorism" because they are loosely defined, potentially controversial in nature, and subjective terms.